sash-mt5/bybit-official-api-docs/en/rest_api.md

 #### API Function

 > Change user leverage
-> Note that `your position mod will be changed to Isolated Margin mod if you change your leverage from 0 to other values `
+> Note that your position mode will be changed to Isolated Margin mode if you change your leverage from 0 to any other value

 #### HTTP Request